 On June 10, 2021, Claressa Shields made her MMA debut at PFL 4 against Brittney Elkin and won the fight via technical knockout in round three.

-On August 27, 2021, Claressa Shields' second bout was initially scheduled to take place at the PFL 9 event against an opponent who was yet to be named.
+On August 27, 2021, Claressa Shields' second bout was originally scheduled to take place at the PFL 9 event, though the opponent was yet to be named at that time.

-On October 27, 2021, Shields faced Abigail Montes at PFL 10, losing the bout via split decision.
+On October 27, 2021, Claressa Shields faced Abigail Montes at PFL 10 and lost the bout via split decision.

-In 2021, Claressa Shields followed a pescatarian diet and later appeared on Mythical Kitchen eating meat.
+In 2021, Claressa Shields followed a pescatarian diet before later appearing on an interview with Mythical Kitchen where she was eating meat.

-In 2021, Claressa Shields was named Best Female Fighter in ESPN's Mid-Year Awards.
+In 2021, Claressa Shields was awarded ESPN Mid-Year Awards Best Female Fighter.

 In 2021, Claressa Shields was nominated for the BET Award for Sportswoman of the Year.

-On February 5, 2022, Claressa Shields captured a unanimous decision against Ema Kozin and retained her WBA, WBC, IBF, and The Ring female middleweight titles while also winning the WBF female middleweight title.
+On February 5, 2022, Claressa Shields captured a unanimous decision victory against Ema Kozin, retaining her WBA, WBC, IBF, and The Ring female middleweight titles and winning the WBF female middleweight title.

 In February 2022, Claressa Shields was named WBA Fighter of the Month.